 Why Study Economics?

 Economics is the study of how people establish social arrangements for producing and distributing goods and services to sustain and enhance human life.
-Its main goal is to determine an efficient use of limited economic resources so that people receive the maximum benefit at the lowest cost.
+Its main goals are both to understand these arrangements and to improve them, seeking the best possible allocation of our scarce resources.

 Careers for Economics Majors